matthewyang204/Timer/README.md

 # Timer
 This code runs a timer in a terminal.
 It does not have a beeping noise or anything.
-It just runs a hidden Python script located in your Documents folder.
+It just runs a Python script located in your Documents folder.

 Requirements:
 macOS 10.13 (High Sierra) or later